SaraTait/SaraTait/README.md

 - **Il Ricettacolo**
   - project for my Software Engeneering class
-  - the goal was to learn how to design an application, define its requirments both form a user and developer point of view, and what documentation should be provided
+  - the goal was to learn how to design an application, define its requirments both form a user and developer point of view, and produce the necessary documentation
-  - developed with two other students from the same class
+  - developed in collaboration with two other students from the same class
   - [Link to the repository](https://github.com/orgs/Ricettacolo-UNITN/repositories)

  <br>

 - **Claw Machine**
-  -  project for my Emvedded Softaware for the IOT class
+  -  project for my Embedded Software for the IOT class
   -  A claw machine developed with embedded C
-  -  developed with three other students from the same class
+  -  developed in collaboration with three other students from the same class
   - [Link to the repository](https://github.com/Clown-Machine/ClawMachine)